Case Summary: Harvest Sherwood Chapter 11

 - Its in-house logistics arm, SFD Transportation, operated a fleet of approximately 300 trucks.

-Privately held with Twin Ridge Capital Management as a lead investor, Harvest Sherwood employed around 1,500 individuals before ceasing operations.
+Harvest Sherwood employed around 1,500 individuals before ceasing operations.
 The Company prided itself on its ability to service niche markets and provide tailored product assortments, acting as a crucial link between over 650 suppliers and nearly 3,500 active customers at any given time.

 Harvest Sherwood Food Distributors, Inc. and its affiliates filed for Chapter 11 protection on May 5, 2025 (the "Petition Date"), in the U.S. Bankruptcy Court for the Northern District of Texas, reporting $1 billion to $10 billion in assets and $500 million to $1 billion in liabilities.